edward-qin/Japanese-Art-DCGAN/index.markdown

 *Version 2 Generated Images*

+From the loss plot, we observe that the discriminator and generator loss begin to diverge after 500 iterations.
+However, compared to version 1, the overall loss is much lower for both networks.
+This is likely due to the label smoothing.
+However, we decided to stop training after 100 epochs because we noticed that the images were all following the same blurring and checkerboard pattern.

 # Version 3

-Based on setbacks in Version 2, we decided that the
+Based on setbacks in Version 2, we decided that we should revert a change made.
+We reasoned that label smoothing helps the discriminator learn at a lower pace, increasing stability, so we opted to revert the activation function change.

+We again used the same image size, batch size, learning rate, and optimizer, but trained for 400 epochs, instead.

 As we see below, the plot of the discriminator and generator loss does not diverge as much as the previous versions.
 We also see that there is more structure in the generated images over time.